+There were no financing activities during the year ended December 31, 2013.
 During the year ended December 31, 2012 there were 30,000 options exercised resulting in additional cash flow from financing activities of \$8 thousand.
-During the year ended December 31, 2011 there were 255,000 options exercised resulting in additional cash flow from financing activities of \$84 thousand.

 Summary of Quarterly Results